 The Space Reservation & Tabling Request form is located on Housing & Residential Life's webpage and is where any student group or organization should be directed if they are interested in utilizing space within the residential areas for an event or tabling.
 The form goes inactive in the summer, but generally opens up on August 1 for the upcoming academic year.
-When a space reservation request is submitted for a particular area, the Area Director/Assistant Area Director and Office Supervisor receive an email notification.
-The Office Supervisor is responsible for responding to the reservation request and placing the reservation on the appropriate calendar.
+When a space reservation request is submitted for a particular area, Residential Operations Specialist will receive notification.
+They are responsible for responding to the reservation request and placing the reservation on the appropriate calendar.
 Please be sure you are familiar with the space reservation guidelines, which are included in the request form.
 All requests are submitted through EMS which can be accessed online or through a downloaded app on the computer.
 Training for EMS will be included as part of your onboarding.